Indian honorifics: Influence on other cultures

-Hinduism expansion in Asia, from its heartland in Indian Subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.
+Hinduism expansion in Asia, from its heartland in Indian subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.

-With the expansion of Indosphere cultural influence of Greater India, through transmission of Hinduism in Southeast Asia and the Silk Road transmission of Buddhism leading to Indianization of Southeast Asia with non-Indian southeast Asian native Indianized kingdoms adopting Sanskritization of their languages and titles as well as ongoing historic expansion of Indian diaspora has resulted in many overseas places having Indianised names (e.g. Sanskritised naming of people, Sanskritised naming of places, Sankritised institutional mottos, Sanskritised educational institute names), architecture, martial arts, music and dance, clothing, and cuisine.
+With the expansion of Indosphere cultural influence of Greater India, Indian cultural influence spread through the transmission of Hinduism in Southeast Asia and the Silk Road transmission of Buddhism.
+These processes contributed to the Indianization of Southeast Asia.
+Non-Indian Southeast Asian Indianised kingdoms adopted Sanskritization in their languages and titles.
+The expansion of the Indian diaspora was associated with the use of Indianised names in places outside India, including names of people, places, institutions, and educational institutes, as well as influences on architecture, martial arts, music and dance, clothing, and cuisine.

-Please help expand the following partial list of Indian influenced honorifics:
+Examples of Indian-influenced honorifics include: